wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 It looks like this crate has not been maintained for quite some time.
-It depends on a deprecated feature `FnBox` which no longer exists in the current toolchains.
+It depends on a deprecated feature `FnBox` which no longer exists in the current version of compiler.
 I'll not do the task using the `coroutine` crate.
+If you are interested, their documentation contains some examples.

 [rust-coroutine]: https://docs.rs/coroutine/latest/coroutine/